Can Bed Bugs Migrate Out of an Electric Heat Treatment?

 Compared with our Titan propane-fired bed bug heaters that achieve lethal temperatures within 15 minutes, our ePro 400 portable electric bed bug heater and ePro 600 electric portable bed bug heater reach lethal temperatures at a slower rate and treat up to 400 square feet and 600 square feet, respectively.
 I train many of our new customers, and I’m often asked if they treat one room at a time, what prevents bed bugs from moving to another room?

-As Tommy discussed recently, individuals trying to discredit heat propose a mostly-false premise that bed bugs will quickly migrate out of the heat.
+As Tommy discussed recently about successful heat treatments for bed bugs, individuals trying to discredit heat propose a mostly-false premise that bed bugs will quickly migrate out of the heat.
 Obviously, portable electric bed bug heaters are different than direct-fired propane heaters in that it takes longer with electric heat and the increased heating time allows the bed bug and other insects to search for cool pathways more easily—but fleeing to cooler pastures is not a slam dunk!

 Let’s talk about scale to help put things into perspective.
 If a bed bug were the size of a person, a typical 400-square-foot room would cover nearly 300,000 square feet—about the size of 6½ football fields!
 Keep in mind that bed bugs aren’t that bright, either.

 In order for a bed bug to escape the heat and migrate out of the treatment area, the insects would have had to travel out of the treatment zone at least once before the treatment began or they would have to be on the fringes.
 When seeking cooler areas, bed bugs will move about ¼ of an inch.
 If it is cooler they will move another ¼ of an inch.
 These insects will continue in this fashion as long as the new location continues to be cooler.
 As the perimeter of the room heats, the cracks, crevices, and carpet padding bed bugs may harborage in will heat and the bugs will die in their hiding locations.